 And another is managing expenses like feeding, healthcare, labor, and marketing.

 Managing expenses is the most challenging.
-Many new farmers don’t calculate managing cost properly and that’s why they struggle to continue farm for long term.
+Many new farmers don’t calculate managing costs properly and that’s why they struggle to continue farming for the long term.

 Knowledge and Skills